jraregris/jraregris.github.io/_posts/2019-01-26-test-commit-revert-pending.markdown

 **Instead of changing how I revert, I am changing how I fail.** I want to write a red test that fails, but does not cause any reverting to happen.

-I have done this Elixir, but I assume you can do similar things with other languages.
+I have done this in Elixir, but I assume you can do similar things with other languages.
 I `@tag` my red test with `:pending`.

 {% highlight elixir %}
 @tag :pending